-The Best Razors for Sensitive Skin
+The Best Razors For Sensitive Skin

 When I was 18, I sold kitchen knives around the neighborhood on commission, and I would often explain to my customers why they needed to spend more money on an expensive knife when they had plenty of old ones sitting in the cupboard.
 A razor is much like a kitchen knife: a dull one is more dangerous than a sharp one because you have to apply more pressure.
-So too, the best razors for sensitive skin are sharp enough to cut through your hair cleanly on the first try
+So too, the best razor for sensitive skin is sharp enough to cut through your hair cleanly on the first try

 If you have to cut tomatoes, for instance, with a dull knife, there’s a good chance you’re going to slice up one of your fingers making tomato sauce from what was supposed to go in your salad.